Williamsville Chapel

 Many of these women were wives of prominent businessman of the day.
 N. H. Felton was a dealer in dry goods, boots, and shoes in the village.
 Hale & Williams were manufacturers of chair seats and dealers in lumber.
 Seth Hale ran a general store including a post office, express, and telegraph facilities.

-“...to interest all the residents of Williamsville and vicinity in maintaining public worship and a Sunday School on the Sabbath and such religious and social meetings and other assemblies on weekdays, as the public interest shall require.”
+Thus “The Williamsville Union Sunday School Society” was incorporated.
+The stated purpose was: “...to interest all the residents of Williamsville and vicinity in maintaining public worship and a Sunday School on the Sabbath and such religious and social meetings and other assemblies on weekdays, as the public interest shall require.”
+The document was signed by: Chas E. Brown, M. H. Hitchcock, Henry B. Jencks, Ellen M. Williams, Sarah E. Hemenway, Minerva F. Hale, Susan M. Jewett.

 Architectural Description

-The Williamsville Chapel, at 4 Burnshirt Road, is one of Hubbardston's best examples of Queen Anne style, and the only Queen Anne institutional building in town.
+According to the Hubbardston Historical Cultural Resources Survey conducted by Margaret Hepler in 1995, the Williamsville Chapel is one of Hubbardston’s best examples of Queen Anne style and the only Queen Anne institutional building in town.
 The little-changed story and a half towered building has a main front-gabled block housing the sanctuary.
 Appended is a front shed-roofed section, which is a generous anteroom and reception area, and a tower which houses the entrance.
 An inset porch edged with a decorative railing leads to double leaf doors with central windows bordered in Queen Anne style with stained glass panes.

 The tower interior includes a hall, coat closet, and small storeroom.
 The upper tower is octagonal, topped by an elaborate weathervane and skirted with faceted concave panels sheathed with decoratively cut shingles.
 The chapel walls are patterned with cut shingles, stickwork, and clapboarding.
 Upper pairs of panes in elongated 4/4 windows on the first floor are colored glass; tower windows are 6/6s.
 A kitchen wing (1920) leads to a stairway to the cellar where an earth closet was built at the same date.
-The building still has no running water; a metal sink is connected to a neighbor's hose when dinners are served in the chapel.
+The building still has no running water.

 The interior is furnished with wooden chairs of late 19th century design, perhaps made in the village chairworks, and several ornate iron wood-burning stoves.
-The stoves provide the building's only heat, and a large one in the kitchen is used for cooking.
+The stoves provide the building’s only heat.
 An oilcloth with Chinese designs in the anteroom is the only covering on the wooden floors.
 A plain, low wooden platform was added to the sanctuary in the early 20th century.
-An antique Boston piano on heavy carved legs provides music.
+An antique Boston piano on heavy carved legs is next to the platform.

 Architectural Details photo Gallery